alleyinteractive/wp-alleyvate/README.md

 `alleyvate_prevent_framing_disable` to return true.
 The value of the header can be filtered using the `alleyvate_prevent_framing_x_frame_options` filter.

+The feature can also output a `Content-Security-Policy` header instead of `X-Frame-Options` by filtering `alleyvate_prevent_framing_csp` to return true.
+By default, it will output `Content-Security-Policy: frame-ancestors 'self'`.
+The value of the header can be filtered using `alleyvate_prevent_framing_csp_frame_ancestors` to filter the allowed frame-ancestors.
+The entire header can be filtered using `alleyvate_prevent_framing_csp_header`.

 ### `redirect_guess_shortcircuit`

 This feature stops WordPress from attempting to guess a redirect URL for a 404 request.